Policy and Guidelines

 Task related special payments

-Task related special payments are flexible in amount and tenure.
+Task related special payments are flexible in tenure and amount, subject to being not less than $925 per annum and not exceeding $10,000 per annum.
 Tasks that might attract a special payment should be determined taking into account the following factors:

 - the responsibilities and duties allocated to those in promotion positions